codeigniter4/devkit/README.md

 Your webapp will be accessible at http://localhost:8080, with the code coverage report for your build at http://localhost:8081 and the user guide for it at http://localhost:8082.

+## Example Files

+Besides the template files, this repo includes some examples for integrating CodeIgniter with other third-party resources.
+These files (in **Examples/**) may change over time and should not be relied on for anything more than a reference for your own code.